tc39/proposal-temporal/docs/yearmonth.md

 This method computes the difference between the two months represented by `yearMonth` and `other`, optionally rounds it, and returns it as a `Temporal.Duration` object.
 If `other` is later than `yearMonth` then the resulting duration will be negative.

+If `other` is not a `Temporal.YearMonth` object, then it will be converted to one as if it were passed to `Temporal.YearMonth.from()`.

 The `largestUnit` option controls how the resulting duration is expressed.
 The returned `Temporal.Duration` object will not have any nonzero fields that are larger than the unit in `largestUnit`.